api3dao/old-api3-docs/docs/airnode/v0.3/concepts/sponsor.md

 ## Sponsoring a Requester

-A sponsor uses a `sponsorAddress` and there the requester's on-chain `requesterAddress` when sponsoring a requester.
-This sponsorship allows the requester to use the sponsor's `sponsorWallet` at a particular Airnode to cover gas costs incurred by the Airnode in response to a request.
+A sponsor uses a mnemonic and a requester's on-chain `requesterAddress` to sponsor a requester.
+This sponsorship uses the default account of the mnemonic (known as the `sponsorAddress`) to create the relationship.
+It is possible to use a different account from the the mnemonic if desired.
+This sponsorship allows the requester to use the sponsor's `sponsorWallet` for a particular Airnode to cover gas costs incurred by the Airnode in response to a request.

 Use the [Admin CLI tool](../reference/packages/admin-cli.md#sponsor-requester) to sponsor a requester.
 An example can be seem in the